glpaparelli/competitive-programming/notes/cp-notes.md

 Each mosquito is landing to the coordinate axis only after frogs eat all possible mosquitoes landed before.
 Mosquitoes are given in order of their landing to the coordinate axis.
 ## 7.1 Binary Search Tree
-A binary search tree (BST), also called an ordered or sorted binary tree, is a rooted binary tree data structure with the key of each internal node being greater than all the keys in the respective node's left subtree and less than the ones in its right subtree.
+**A binary search tree (BST), also called an ordered or sorted binary tree, is a rooted binary tree data structure with the key of each internal node being greater than all the keys in the respective node's left subtree and less smaller the ones in its right subtree.**
 The time complexity of operations on the binary search tree is linear with respect to the height of the tree.

 Binary search trees allow binary search for fast lookup, addition, and removal of data items.
 Since the nodes in a BST are laid out so that each comparison skips about half of the remaining tree, the lookup performance is proportional to that of binary logarithm.

-The complexity analysis of BST shows that, on average, the insert, delete and search takes $O(\log n)$ for n nodes.
+The complexity analysis of BST shows that, on average, the insert, delete and search takes $O(\log n)$, where $n$ is the number of nodes.

-In the worst case, they degrade to that of a singly linked list: $O(n)$
+In the worst case, they degrade to that of a singly linked list: $O(n)$ This is true only if we are not using a Balanced BST, which is always possible: if you have a sorted array to make a BST, select the median element as the "root".

 ![[Pasted image 20240109090705.png | center | 250]]
 ### 7.1.1 Searching